 This 3-week program is for graduate students in the GMCA program.
 Students will earn 4 graduate credits.
-This seminar invites students to familiarize themselves with the cultural environment of Beijing and Shanghai, in hopes they will gain an appreciation of the importance of international trade, international marketing, and international marketing communication.
-Students will attend guest lectures and make site visits to a variety of Chinese companies, including marketing, communication, and research consultancies, publishing, new media, and technology companies in Beijing and Shanghai.
+This seminar invites students to familiarize themselves with the cultural environment of Shanghai and Hong Kong, in hopes they will gain an appreciation of the importance of international trade, international marketing, and international marketing communication.
+Students will attend guest lectures and make site visits to a variety of Chinese companies, including marketing, communication, and research consultancies, publishing, new media, and technology companies in both cities.

 Prague Summer Film Program

 Students will study on the campus of FAMU, Europe's top film school.
 Participants in this 4-week course earn 8 VMA credits (4 electives/4 credits toward media studies).
 Each student will script, cast, location scout, act, shoot, direct and edit a 5- to 7-minute HD production.
 Fellow students will crew for others on their film shoots.
 FAMU and Emerson College faculty will evaluate the projects.
 The first part of this course is a production course: a week-long lighting and cinematography workshop on a soundstage.
 The second part of the course explores Czech and Slovak cinema, with emphasis on the Czech New Wave.
 Special tours and lectures are planned, including a two-night excursion to the Karlovy Vary International Film Festival (KVIFF).